AndrewPaulLund/cs205project/README.md

 **4. OpenMP**
 As previously noted, we focused our OpenMP parallelization on three functions within the ```bam_plcmd.c``` module of SAMtools.
-There were no for loops that were parallizable in the bam_mpileup function.
+There were no for loops that were parallelizable in the bam_mpileup function.
 Module files for each OpenMP attempt are in the ```open_mp_tests``` directory.
 The results for our 10 million read sample follow: